 “Instead of glitter all over, an ombré glitter is more chic, especially when it’s on a very sheer and neutral base,” explains Boyce.
 In fact Jennifer Lopez also rocked this look, where the glitter is thickest at the tip and subtly tapers off toward the cuticles.
 “It’s a good trend for both longer and shorter nails,” says Boyce.

 Any take on a classic French manicure is what Boyce coins the Modern French.
 “This involves playing with angles and thickness of the tip,” she shares.
 Some of her favorite ideas are subbing in a wavy tip design, doing a half French at an angle, or splitting the tip down the center with two different colors.

 Gold Foil Accents

-“A subtle touch of gold accents adds more glamour to any nail design,” explains Nguyen of the trend Vanessa Hudgens recently sported.
+“A subtle touch of gold accents adds more glamour to any nail design,” explains Nguyen of the trend Vanessa Hudgens has sported.
 This season, Boyce predicts more French manicures using gold foil as well.
 “It has undefined edges to give it that of-the-moment, undone look,” adds Boyce.
 You can also expect to see it in the form of flakes or marble patterns.

 Subtle 3D Embellishments

 This past year has seen celebs like Hailey Bieber and Machine Gun Kelly experiment with 3D nail art and subtle nail jewelry, both of which will be new trends going into the new year.
 “It's an easy way to spice up a neutral manicure without being overpowering,” explains Nguyen.
 Think: tiny appliqués like pearls, rhinestones, or metallic stickers (Nguyen recommends picking these up on Amazon).